-Arts education has proven itself to be incredibly beneficial for children that come from low-income communities.
 Children who participate in the arts from a young age consistently perform better and achieve more both during their years of arts participation as well as decades later than their non-arts participating peers.
 Numerous studies have outlined clear, measurable benefits for children in high-need communities.
 A National Endowment for the Arts study found that “74 percent of students in the low-income group who had arts experiences by the eighth grade were more likely to plan to go to college.”
-They performed better on standardized tests than their “arts-poor” peers and showed higher capabilities in both math-based subjects and languages. (source) The benefits of arts-participation also extends out of the classroom for low-income students, as they are more likely to volunteer, read news sources, and vote. (source)
+They performed better on standardized tests than their “arts-poor” peers and showed higher capabilities in both math-based subjects and languages.
+The benefits of arts-participation also extend out of the classroom, as they are more likely to volunteer, read news sources, and vote.

 Arts participation can boost a child’s self-esteem in a variety of ways.
-There is, first-off, the simple correlation between better school performance due to the variety of benefits listed above and increased confidence in the classroom.
+First off, the simple correlation between better school performance due to the variety of benefits listed above and increased confidence in the classroom.
 Additionally, the arts instill a sense of pride and self-expression.
-When children’s voices are being heard and understood by classmates, parents, and society in general, they develop critical feelings of acceptance and self-worth. (source)
+When children’s voices are being heard and understood by classmates, parents, and society in general, they develop critical feelings of acceptance and self-worth.

 Arts participation and appreciation opens a child up to the world and its many cultures.
 The arts can teach children about societies and civilizations from all over the world, which in turn allows them to relate to and empathize with people from all walks of life.
 The arts let children form connections and build familiarity across cultural boundaries.
 They can also literally allow children to connect with people through joint expression or creation.
 Music, for example, can bring together musicians from totally different countries who speak none of the same languages and help them to transcend communication barriers by allowing them to create something beautiful through a universal language.